 This page lists every confirmed 2026 FIFA World Cup broadcaster and TV channel by country.
 Find your country below and start planning how you will watch.

-2026 FIFA World Cup — Quick Facts
+2026 FIFA World Cup Broadcasting: Quick Facts

-| Tournament Dates: | June 11 – July 19, 2026 |
+| Tournament dates: | June 11 – July 19, 2026 |

-| Host Countries: | USA, Canada, Mexico |
+| Host countries: | USA, Canada, Mexico |

-| Total Matches: | 104 |
+| Total matches: | 104 |

-| Total Teams: | 48 |
+| Total teams: | 48 |

-| Host Cities: | 16 |
+| Host cities: | 16 |

-| Opening Match: | Mexico vs. South Africa, Estadio Azteca |
+| Opening match: | Mexico vs. South Africa, Mexico City Stadium (Estadio Azteca), 3:00 PM ET |

-| Final Venue: | MetLife Stadium, New Jersey |
+| Final venue: | MetLife Stadium, New Jersey |

-| Final Date: | July 19, 2026 |
+| Final date: | July 19, 2026 |

-| Final Kickoff: | 3:00 PM ET |
+| Final kickoff: | 3:00 PM ET |

 What Channel is the 2026 FIFA World Cup On?